-- Credit risk

-- Liquidity risk

-- Market risk
+- B. Liquidity risk - C. Market risk

 This note presents information about the Group's exposure to each of the above risks, the Group's objectives, policies and processes for measuring and managing risk, and the Group's management of capital.